preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 The following settings are available for the views:

-+ **Add Column**: Use this setting to add columns to the list.
-Note that this is important even for Card view.
-IKt's the "Columns" that actually shows information about the people.
-You must always add at least one column!
++ **Add Column**: This is not columns in columns in a table.
+Think: What information do I want to show about the people?
+You must always add at least one column or nothing will be shown!
 + **Person Name**: Select property to get the Person Name from.
 + **Show Profile Image**: Select this option to show the person's image.
 + **Slide Height**: Set the height of the area to show the content in.
 Available for Roller view only.